harayoki/Photshop_UXP_PixelArtValidatorMSX1/README.md

 This tool checks the regulations (up to 2 colors within 8 horizontal dots, up to 16 colors in total or 15 colors excluding transparency) when you want to reproduce the screen of a machine using TMS9918 as an image chip such as MSX1 with pixel art.
 It does not check the overall size of the image (256*192).

+* It seems that the program cannot analyze images in INDEX color mode.
+Please switch to RGB 8-bit mode.

 ## 📌 Features
 - Check if the pixels in the layer fit within 2 colors in 8 horizontal pixels.
 - Detect the use of more than 15 colors.